cademirci/birthday-keeper/README.md

 npm run dev
 ```

-Then the app will appear on localhost 3030.
+Then the app will appear on http://localhost:3030/.

 Input `name` can be any string.
 Input `birthdate` must be taken as the format YYYY-MM-DD for the program to run correctly.